tendermint/tendermint/UPGRADING.md

 ### ABCI Changes

-ABCI apps will need to be upgraded to adapt what were previously `Tags` to what are now `Events`, essentially a list of `Tags`.
-However, each `Event` also includes a `Type`, which is included as part of the query and is meant to categorize each `Event`.
-In addition, `Events` with the same `Type` can be included alongside `Attributes` with the same `Key` as the values are simply respresented as a list.
-Because of the new `Event` structure, indexing now works by taking the composite of two values as the indexing value: `{eventType}.{attributeKey}` for each attribute.
-As a result, client subscriptions and queries must be modified to reflect this new structure (e.g. `transfer.recipient = 'XYZ'`).
-However, existing queries for older transactions will still work.

-To illustrate this change and how ABCI apps must upgrade, consider the following example.

-A transaction with `Tags` prior to this update includes:
+ABCI responses which previously had a `Tags` field now have an `Events` field instead.
+The original `Tags` field was simply a list of key-value pairs, where each key effectively represented some attribute of an event occuring in the blockchain, like `sender`, `receiver`, or `amount`.
+However, it was difficult to represent the occurence of multiple events (for instance, multiple transfers) in a single list.
+The new `Events` field contains a list of `Event`, where each `Event` is itself a list of key-value pairs, allowing for more natural expression of multiple events in eg. a single DeliverTx or EndBlock.
+Note each `Event` also includes a `Type`, which is meant to categorize the event.

+For transaction indexing, the index key is prefixed with the event type: `{eventType}.{attributeKey}`.
+If the same event type and attribute key appear multiple times, the values are appended in a list.

+To make queries, include the event type as a prefix.
+For instance if you previously queried for `recipient = 'XYZ'`, and after the upgrade you name your event `transfer`, the new query would be for `transfer.recipient = 'XYZ'`.

+Note that transactions indexed on a node before upgrading to v0.32 will still be indexed using the old scheme.
+For instance, if a node upgraded at height 100, transactions before 100 would be queried with `recipient = 'XYZ'` and transactions after 100 would be queried with `transfer.recipient = 'XYZ'`.
+While this presents additional complexity to clients, it avoids the need to reindex.
+Of course, you can reset the node and sync from scratch to re-index entirely using the new scheme.

+We illustrate further with a more complete example.

+Prior to the update, suppose your `ResponseDeliverTx` look like:

 ```go
 abci.ResponseDeliverTx{